FreeCAD/FreeCAD-documentation/wiki/Sphere_API.md

 #### <img src="images/Type_enum.svg" style="width:16px;"> restoreContent

+restoreContent(obj) -> None

-Restore the content of the object from a byte representation as stored by "dumpContent".
+Restore the content of the object from a byte representation as stored by `dumpContent`.
-It could be restored from any python object implementing the buffer protocol. restoreContent(buffer) -- restores from the given byte array
+It could be restored from any Python object implementing the buffer protocol.

+obj : buffer
+    Object with buffer protocol support.